ajironside/Sprint-Challenge--Advanced-CSS/README.md

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept in preprocessing is nesting.
+I really enjoy the clean and clear look of nested code.
+I feel like I have more control and can easily see where my changes will take place.
+The concept that gives me the most trouble is mixins.
+I am unsure of when to use these sometimes, and I am not sure that I am using them to their full potential.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.